microchip-pic-avr-examples/pic16f15244-cnano-sleep-wakeup-touch-button-client-mplab-mcc/README.md

 This example is supplemented with two standalone firmware named as host firmware, client firmware.

-The host firmware communicates with the client firmware using EUSART and informs the sleep duration.
+The host firmware communicates with the client firmware using EUSART and informs the sleep duration (15seconds is considered here for demo purpose).
 After confirming if the transmission is completed, it enters Sleep mode.
 As and when the host device receives the wake up pulse from client, it wakes-up from the sleep mode, performs the activities and again enters sleep mode.

 The client firmware used timer 1 for scanning touch button, periodic reset, and active period flags.
 It is mainly divided into three sections.
 First section comprises of periodically scanning capacitive touch button using mTouch™ library for detecting valid finger touch events reported on it.
 In the second section, the client generates a trigger pulse (to host device) to a valid finger touch event for waking it up from sleep.
 Last section consists of monitoring sleep period of the host that is received from host through UART interface received via EUSART from the host device.
 It sets up the periodic reset flag and monitors it for the specified duration.
 As and when the time is elapsed, it sends the wake-up signal to the host device.